 Extensive work on the molecular network underlying flowering has been conducted in the short day flowering model plants rice (Oryza sativa) and long day flowering model plants Arabidopsis thaliana (Wei et al., 2020; Cho et al., 2017; Shrestha et al., 2014; Brambilla and Fornara, 2013; Tsuji et al., 2013; Andres and Coupland, 2012; Tsuji et al., 2011; Wilczek et al., 2010).
 The genes that detect photoperiod signals and integrate this response into flowering pathways are largely conserved across species and have been well described (Amasino, 2010 ; Andres and Coupland, 2012; Kobayashi and Weigel, 2007).
 Photoperiod changes trigger expression of florigenic proteins – homologs of FLOWERING LOCUS T (FT) in Arabidopsis, and Heading date 3a (Hd3a) in rice - in leaves.
 These proteins move to the shoot apical meristem where they interact with additional genes to induce reproductive development.
 Though many of the same genes are involved in both long day and short day responses (Hayama et al., 2003), short day plants also possess unique genes and molecular pathways to regulate flowering (Wei et al., 2020; Brambilla and Fornara, 2013).
 Species with wide natural distributions can also segregate for multiple distinct photoperiod-related flowering responses: distinct populations of sunflower (Helianthus annuus) exhibit day-neutral, facultative short day, and facultative long-day responses, which vary with their environment (Blackman, 2013).

 Distinct genetic responses that are detectable in different environments are known as genotype by environment interactions, or GxE.
-The methodology commonly employed to study variation in GxE include common gardens and reciprocal transplant experiments between contrasting environments.
+The methodology commonly employed to study natural variation in GxE include genetic studies using common gardens, reciprocal transplant experiments between contrasting environments, or environmental manipulations.
 These methods have been used in wild species to uncover widely varying genetic responsiveness to photoperiod-cued flowering (Brachi et al 2010; Blackman 2013; Dittmar et al., 2014; Henry et al., 2014; Agren et al 2016).
 In crop species, altering the timing of flowering has been a major crop improvement strategy to adapt crops for local or future environments (Jung & Müller, 2009).
 Changing flowering responsiveness to photoperiod cues has allowed geographic range expansion and increased yields in a number of cereal species (Turner et al., 2005; Faure et al., 2012; Hung et al., 2012; Zakhrabekova et al., 2012; Yang et al., 2013) and other crops (Pin et al., 2012; Weller et al., 2012).
 However, the majority of studies of flowering GxE have used inbreeding, short-lived species.
 It is not clear whether insights from these species can be extrapolated to species with different life histories.
 Plant life histories vary along two main axes: a fast-slow continuum and a reproductive strategy continuum (Salguero-Gomez et al., 2016).
 The positions of species along these axes are likely to affect their evolutionary dynamics, and thus far, GxE in flowering has been studied only in fast growing, semelparous species and not in outbred, perennial systems which may face a broader swath of environments over their lifetimes.

 Switchgrass (Panicum virgatum) is a warm-season perennial with wide environmental adaptation across the eastern half of North America.
 The US Department of Energy named switchgrass a model herbaceous biofuel feedstock in 1992